The new bypass road is open

 The giant crane will take care of the heavy lifting, driving piles deep into the ground for the temporary bridge on the bypass road, before moving on to piling the new permanent bridge.

-The piling work will be underway for two to three months leading up to Christmas, and while it will be a bit noisy at times, it’s an exciting sign of progress and if everything goes to plan, we will be opening the temporary bypass road in October.
+The piling work will be underway for two to three months leading up to Christmas, and it will be a bit noisy at times, but if everything goes to plan, we will be opening the temporary bypass road in October.

 Site photos and video August 2025 - click image to enlarge